op-rs/kona/tests/README.md

 Note that the recipe will generate a `DEVNET_NAME.json` file in the `devnets/specs` directory.
 This file contains the specifications of the devnet that is tied to the kurtosis devnet that is deployed.
 This file is used as a network specification for the e2e tests.

-Note that in this example (and the ones below), the devnet will be run with a local docker image that is build from the current version of the code remotely deployed.
+Note that in this example (and the ones below), the devnet will be run with a local docker image that is built from the current version of the code remotely deployed.
 For example, if working on the branch `my-branch`, the image will be built from the latest commit hash of the `my-branch` branch *present on the remote kona-node repository*.
 You may also specify a specific commit tag to build from by passing the commit tag as an argument to the `just test-e2e` recipe.
 For example, to run the `simple-kona` devnet with a specific commit tag, run the following command:

 ```bash
 just test-e2e simple-kona <commit_tag>